Konloch/Jaxon/README.md

 ## Notes
 + *Note about Java 1.4-1.5 - Certain features of 1.5 are added.
-  + Enhanced for-loops is one example
+  + Enhanced for-loops is one example.
 + Built on top of SJC.
   + You can access SJC command-line by using `jaxon sjc [sjc commands goes here]`
 + **Fully compatible with Intellij, just select "NO SDK" and you'll have no errors with full modern tooling.**